Rasta669/UnityGameLeaderboard/README.md

 # Game Leaderboard Smart Contract

-A decentralized leaderboard system built with Foundry for managing game scores and rankings on the Ethereum blockchain.
+A decentralized leaderboard system built with Foundry for managing game scores and rankings on the EVM blockchain.

 ## Features